StefanescuEduard/stefanescueduard.github.io/source/_posts/notes-on-day-2-the-one-with-dotnet-codecamp-romania-2021.md

 The "telemetry" word comes from Greek, tele = distance and metron = measure.
 The "sum" of this to words can be translated as a process of recording and transmitting some logs or reading of a sensor or even a machine.

-OpenTelemtry is an observability framework that combines traces and metrics.
+OpenTelemetry is an observability framework that combines traces and metrics.

 Jaeger and Zipkin were used for tracing.